A Day in Disney World, Like No Other

 My friend is a veteran of visiting Disney World.
 He went the first time with just his wife.
-The other visits were with each of his four children when the youngest was about 5 years-old.
-During the 6-days/5-nights visits, a day was reserved for each Theme Park, plus a day for Typhoon Lagoon & speed boats, and a day of shopping in Lake Buena Vista Village.
+The other visits were with each of his four children: A day was reserved for each Theme Park, plus a day for Typhoon Lagoon & speed boats, and a day of shopping in Lake Buena Vista Village.

 But of all the days at Disney World, this day was like no other.
 The day began with a reservation for “Breakfast with Disney Characters” at the “Empress Lilly” paddle-wheel boat.
 Different Disney Characters visited each table.
 When Donald Duck arrived at my friend’s table, he motioned to the 5-year-old son to hand-over his beloved, Mickey Mouse stuffed animal.
-Donald then threw Mickey as hard as he could, over the table, into the wall behind the family.
-SPLAT..
+The Donald Duck Character then threw Mickey as hard as he could, over the table, into the wall behind the family.
+SPLAT!

 The stunned silence was broken by raucous laughter, except for the 5-year-old son, who threw a round-house right that missed Donald’s beak by inches.
 It was decided to move on to MGM Studios.

-When the rest of the family entered the “Special-Effects” Studio, they saw their son/brother playing “Captain Duck”, dodging bullets & bombs exploding in the water, all around him.
+When the rest of the family entered the “Special-Effects” Studio, they saw their son/brother playing “Captain Duck”, dodging bullets & bombs exploding in the water, all around him, mimicking a movie scene.
 He was inside the ship’s wheel house when a tidal wave washed over the boat.
 But, “Captain Duck” survived all the perils, to a loud round of admiring applause by the audience.

-The Wilderness Lodge resembled an Old West Saloon & Dining Hall with a stage.
+The Wilderness Lodge resembled an Old West Saloon & Dining Hall, with a stage.
 The show was a series of corny, vaudeville skits.
 Like earlier, Disney cast members (this time, in Old West costumes) surveyed the audience for unsuspecting participants in the skits.
 My friend and his wife were selected as characters in the skit.